 Detailed information on each project, including building closure dates and alternative services, will be shared as it becomes available.

-The Seattle Public Library’s Green Lake Branch, one of the Library’s historic Carnegie buildings, is preparing to reopen in fall 2024.
-The branch has been temporarily closed for major renovations, including a seismic retrofit and the installation of an electric HVAC system and accessible elevator, and other interior improvements.
+The Seattle Public Library’s Green Lake Branch, one of the Library’s historic Carnegie buildings, reopened on October 28, 2024.
+The branch temporarily closed beginning February 1, 2023 for major renovations, including a seismic retrofit and the installation of an electric HVAC system and accessible elevator, and other interior improvements.